infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 I've loved computers since I was young, as the digital world was transitioning from BBS's and local freenets to Compuserve, AOL, and JUNO.

-I always considered myself a skilled operator of computers, but wasn't disciplined enough to learn programming languages, tho I made a few starts at it.
-I had no conception how the internet would change the world, never got serious about tech, though definitely a computer-nerd and a dreamer from way back.
+I always considered myself a skilled operator of computers, but wasn't disciplined enough to learn any programming languages, tho I made a few starts at it.
+When I was young, I had no conception of how the internet would change the world, and never got serious about tech.
+Though I'm definitely a computer-nerd and a dreamer from way back.

+Generally speaking, using a computer is pretty straighforward.
+I've learned all of it just by clicking around, and searching google.
+But I started from a young age, and that was 30 years ago.... or something like that.

-**I was always a seeker of truth.**
+### A seeker of truth.

 {% include video id="h5iROlujV88" provider="youtube" %}

-Growing up, I held passionate beliefs.
-I realized that such passionate beliefs required a firm intellectual basis.
+From an early age, I held passionate beliefs, and realized that firm beliefs required a firm intellectual basis.

 What I learned was that there *was* *no* firm intellectual basis for the beliefs I so passionately embraced.
 Rather, the firmest intellectual foundation I could grasp was entirely opposed to nearly everything I was taught by family and society, including my own self-asserted beliefs.